lm687/CompSign-results/README.md

 ## Running in cluster

-If running in a cluster, you might have to specify additional parameters (see the example below, for a slurm system)
+If running in a cluster, you might have to specify additional parameters (see the example below, for a slurm system).
+Note that for Snakemake >=8 the syntax has changed substantially.
+Here Snakemake < 8 is used.

 ```
 source activate snakemake-globalDA